Domestic Abuse (DA) - Exemption/Extender

 Welfare-to-Work (WTW) Participation

-When a CalWORKs client is approved for a DA Exemption/Extender, the CalWORKs SW/DV Advocate will consult with the EC and any other agency working with the client, to develop a plan which removes the client’s barrier(s) to self-sufficiency.
-A client approved for a DA TOA Exemption/Extender will have his/her participation waived.
+When a CalWORKs client is approved for a DA Exemption/Extender, the CalWORKs Social Worker (SW)/Domestic Violence (DV) Advocate will consult with the Associate Employment Counselor (AEC)/Employment Counselor (EC) and any other agency working with the client, to develop a plan which removes the client’s barrier(s) to self-sufficiency.
+A client approved for a DA Time on Aid (TOA) Exemption/Extender will have their participation waived.

 Supportive services are available while participating in an integrated DV/WTW Plan.

-Example Example A CalWORKs recipient is attending parenting classes 2 hours per week but her present situation, as assessed by the SW, does not preclude participation in WTW.
-The SW does not approve the TOA Exemption but recommends an integrated WTW Plan that includes two (2) hours of parenting classes.
-The EC develops a WTW Plan that includes the parenting classes coupled with other WTW activities to meet weekly participation requirements.
+Example Example A CalWORKs recipient is attending parenting classes 2 hours per week but their present situation, as assessed by the SW/DV Advocate, does not preclude participation in WTW.
+The SW/DV Advocate does not approve the DA Exemption but recommends an integrated WTW Plan that includes two (2) hours of parenting classes.
+The AEC/EC develops a WTW Plan that includes the parenting classes coupled with other WTW activities to meet weekly participation requirements.

 60-Month Time Limit